MaryP111/Javengers/SRS.md

-**Introduction and purpose**
+## Introduction and purpose

 This document was created at the inception of the project in order to specify the desired software characteristics and clarify the functional and business requirements.
-Due to the dynamic nature of every software development process, this document was modified and updated with every new step of the development process.
+Due to the dynamic nature of every software development process, this document was modified and updated at every new step of the development process.

 **Definitions**

-#Crowdsourcing:
+# Crowdsourcing:
   The practice where a large number of people combine information to achieve a common goal, usually via the internet

 **System overview**